aspose-cells-cloud/Aspose.Cells-Products/cells/en/swift/conversion/xlsx-to-xls/_index.md

 ---
-title: Aspose.Cells Cloud Swift API – Convert XLSX to XLS
+title: Aspose.Cells Cloud – XLSX to XLS Conversion API for Swift
-description: Easily convert XLSX to XLS in Swift with Aspose.Cells Cloud SDK.
-Upload your spreadsheet, call the REST API, and receive a high‑quality XLS file—supporting password‑protected workbooks and custom output paths.
-Try the free API today!
+description: Convert XLSX to XLS instantly with Aspose.Cells Cloud Swift SDK.
+Use our high‑fidelity REST API to transform spreadsheets online—fast, reliable, and easy.
+Try it now!
 url: /swift/conversion/xlsx-to-xls/
 ---